 As far as digital modes of communication go, email has been around for a long time.
 And yet, it hasn't been replaced, as it remains central to the way most of us keep in contact with one another.
 However, it's become so popular and convenient that it can be difficult to stay on top of it, and that's where the right app can help.
 Here are the best email apps for Android.

-There are a lot of email apps out there (Google itself has two) so you can pick the one that suits your needs and workflow best.
+There are a lot of email apps out there so you can pick the one that suits your needs and workflow best.
 Remember to customize the app notifications as required so you only get alerts about the messages that you're most interested in.

 It's easy to become so familiar with Gmail that you forget just how good it is.
-The app recently introduced a unified inbox view, so you can check emails from all of your accounts at once, and that's on top of all the usual smart features (including a primary tab for the most important messages).
+Chances are you also use your Google account for a range of Android services, so Gmail will often be a presence in your personal or professional life, even if it's not your primary email.
+The app boasts a unified inbox view, so you can check emails from all of your accounts at once, and that's on top of all the usual smart features (including a primary tab for the most important messages).

 From the clever search features to the swiping commands to the familiar conversation view, there's a lot to like about Google's flagship email app.
 Delve into the settings page for your account to set which types of messages trigger a notification on your device and the sync period.

 ProtonMail is an open source secure email provider based in Switzerland, a country known for its strict data protection laws.
 ProtonMail's servers are located there, and that is also where it is incorporated.
 The project was created at CERN in 2013 and has since grown rapidly, no doubt due to their mission of providing a more secure and private internet for everyone.
 That is why you can create an account and use the service for free.
 There are premium subscriptions available which offer more features as well, but the free version is enough for most users.